mmbman/Katagiri/1985-10-18-Awakening-of-Faith-Talk-29.md

 **Katagiri Roshi:** Mm-hmm.
 Reproducing mind is secondary cause.
 And then you can experience *suffering*: pleasant feeling, unpleasant feeling, et cetera.
 This is human suffering.

 This is a double system of how we create samsaric world, how we experience samsaric world.
 Double system there.
 Double system means, one system is one-mind is cause, and then one-mind starts to move, and then at that time that is called *mumyo* (ignorance), which is secondary cause, and then you can create *samsara*.
-That is called *ālāyavijñāna*.
+That is called *ālayavijñāna*.
 And then the other system of producing the human mind is on the ground of the *mumyo*, ignorance, becomes cause.
 Ignorance is cause, because already you create, your mind moves.

 **Person 2:** So the first cause is ignorance, and the second cause is reproducing mind?
 So the first cause is...